Rubus idaeus: Similar species

-Biotope
+Etymology

+The species name, idaeus, refers to its occurrence on Mount Ida near Troy in what is now northwest Turkey, where the ancient Greeks were most familiar with it.

+Distribution and habitat

+The species is native to Europe and northern Asia and commonly cultivated in other temperate regions.

 As a wild plant, R. idaeus typically grows in forests, forming open stands under a tree canopy, and denser stands in clearings.
 In the south of its range (southern Europe and central Asia), it occurs only at high altitudes in mountains.
-The species name idaeus refers to its occurrence on Mount Ida near Troy in what is now northwest Turkey, where the ancient Greeks were most familiar with it.

-Cultivation and uses
+Uses

 R. idaeus is grown primarily for its fruits, but occasionally for its leaves, roots, or other parts.

 Fruits

 The fruit of R. idaeus is an important food crop, though most modern commercial raspberry cultivars derive from hybrids between R. idaeus and R. strigosus.
 The fruits of wild plants have a sweet taste and are very aromatic.

 Leaves and other parts

-Young roots of Rubus idaeus prevented kidney stone formation in a mouse model of hyperoxaluria.
+Young roots of R. idaeus prevented kidney stone formation in a mouse model of hyperoxaluria.
 Tiliroside from raspberry is a potent tyrosinase inhibitor and might be used as a skin-whitening agent and pigmentation medicine.